ccondie/cs498r_unrolled_linked_list/README.md

 # Unrolled Linked List

-This repository contains information for lab 1 of BYU's CS498r: Problem Solving and Competitive Programming class
+This repository contains information for lab 1 of BYU's CS498r: Problem Solving and Competitive Programming class.

+Startup code is provided to turn your code into a package with 2 modules (UnrolledLinkedList and Tests)

 ## What is an Unrolled Linked List?